jasonbrianhall/minesweeper/README.md

 ## 📝 License

-Both versions are licensed under MIT; see LICENSE.md.
+All versions are licensed under MIT; see LICENSE.md.

 Created by Jason Brian Hall (jasonbrianhall@gmail.com)